When Björk Met Attenborough: Background and release

 When the Biophilia project was first unveiled, it was announced that a documentary including footage of studio recording, interviews and rehearsal for the live performances, which would culminate in the first live performance at the Manchester International Festival, was in the works.
 While the original idea for the documentary never materialised, the project evolved as a mutual collaboration between David Attenborough and Björk herself.
-On 1 August 2012, it was reported that UK Channel 4 had inked a deal to air a documentary, tentatively titled Attenborough and Björk: The Nature of Music, that would have included a discussion between the two about the story of music, human's relationship with it and how technology could evolve the way we engage with it.
-The documentary was inspired by the Biophilia project and would have featured footage commented by Attenborough, along with a showcase of the instruments created for the Biophilia Tour.
+On 1 August 2012, it was reported that UK Channel 4 had signed a deal to air a documentary, tentatively titled Attenborough and Björk: The Nature of Music, that would have included a discussion between the two about the story of music, human's relationship with it and how technology could evolve the way we engage with it.
+The documentary was inspired by the Biophilia project and would have featured footage commented by Attenborough, along with a showcase of the instruments created for the Biophilia tour.
 British-American neurologist Oliver Sacks was also reported to appear in the documentary, explaining "the extraordinary and beneficial effects music has on our brains".
 The documentary, made by the company Pulse Films, is the first time the British television channel and the company had collaborated.
 It was directed by Louise Hooper and executive produced by Lucas Ochoa, who commented about the project:

 "Born from Bjork's revolutionary music project we are thrilled to be able to document this incredible journey with her; she is undeniably one of the most iconic figures in popular culture and truly pushes boundaries like no other artist does."

 The English naturalist had previously provided the spoken introduction for the live shows and the apps.
 The two had long admired each other's works.
 In an interview with Rolling Stone, Björk had confessed that, when she was a kid, she considered Attenborough her "rock star".
 Attenborough stated that the singer "is really quite enchanting" and called her "honey" during the filming, reportedly because he could not pronounce her name properly.
 Björk stated about the experience of the filming with Attenborough: "He would close off and take in whatever I was saying, and then just come out with the most beautifully formed sentences you ever heard".
 Director Hooper, whose father John had filmed Attenborough in different documentaries settled in Papua New Guinea, Mali and the Amazon rainforest, had stated: